Instagram now has over a BILLION active users. Understanding what hacks you can use to stand out from the gargantuan crowd is more critical than ever.

-The hacks below are categorized according to how directly they contribute to getting more followers and post engagement (Likes, comments, Saves, shares, etc.) on Instagram.
+The hacks below are categorized according to how directly they contribute to getting more followers and post engagement (Likes, Comments, Saves, shares, etc.) on Instagram.

-Level 1: Likely won’t grow your Instagram but will make your life easier
+1st Level: Likely won’t grow your Instagram but will make your life easier

-Level 2: Not directly aimed at getting more followers and engagement but more likely to get you more followers and engagement than Level 1
+2nd Level: Not directly aimed at getting more followers and engagement but more likely to get you more followers and engagement than Level 1

-Level 3: Likely to directly result in more engagement and followers
+3rd Level: Likely to directly result in more engagement and followers

-Note: Before you angrily ask “How is “Use videos” a hack??”, understand that the hack itself is explained more in-depth within each body of text.
+Note: Before you angrily ask “How is “Use videos” a hack??”, understand that the hack itself is explained more in-depth within each body of the text.

 Level 1 Instagram Hacks